 Sandy started puppy raising for Upstate Guide Dogs in the mid 90’s.
 Our puppies are raised with Early Neurological Stimulation, Puppy Culture, and Service Dog Protocols inside our home.
 Our program is modeled after the Monks of New Skete (Google "The Art of Raising a Puppy") and many of our puppies (over the last 25 years) have become service dogs, therapy dogs, and emotional support dogs.

 Service dogs are trained to do a specific task.
 For instance, several of our dogs have become diabetic alert dogs and will alert a type-1 diabetic if their blood sugar is too low or too high.
-Service dogs must pass basic dog obedience, the K9 good citizen, and then go do their task training.
-Service dogs take several years to train, and they MUST be trained to do a specific task to mitigate the owner's disability.
+Service dogs must pass basic dog obedience, Canine Good Citizen Training, and then advanced task training.
+Service dogs often take several years to train and they MUST be trained to do a specific task to mitigate the owner's disability.
 Service dogs have full access under the American for Disabilities Act.

-Therapy dogs are dogs with especially calm temperaments who simply provide comfort to people in nursing homes, hospitals, schools etc. Therapy dogs are not allowed full access under the American for Disabilities Act.
+Therapy dogs are dogs with especially calm temperaments who provide comfort to people in nursing homes, hospitals, schools etc. Therapy dogs must have their basic dog obedience certification, their Canine Good Citizen Certification, and their Therapy dog certification through an agency.
+Therapy dogs are not allowed full access under the American for Disabilities Act.

-Emotional support dogs are only trained to provide emotional support to their owner, such as a veteran with PTSD.
-Emotional support dogs are not allowed full access under the American for Disabilities Act.
+Emotional support dogs provide emotional support to their owner (usually a person with anxiety).
+Emotional support dogs do not require specific task training and they are not allowed full access under the American for Disabilities Act.

 YES!
 Because they don’t shed, all doodles should be groomed every 8 - 10 weeks at the minimum.
 See my resources page for grooming resources.